Charleston Battery: Colors and badge

 Charleston's traditional colors are yellow, black and red.
-In the Battery's first few seasons, the home kit was typically black and white with a red accent.
+In Charleston Battery's first few seasons, the home kit was typically black and white with a red accent.
 Beginning in 1997 the club began using black with yellow stripes, which has remained in use as the home jersey ever since.
 The Charleston away kit has typically been a combination of red, white and black, though for the 2017 season the away kit is either the 25 Anniversary black and silver combination, or white and black.

 The club badge remained the same iconic logo from 1993 through the 2019 season, other than minor adjustments in color, resolution and the addition of four stars representing each of the team's league championships.
 It is a classic shield in the club's signature yellow and black stripes, featuring a pair of crossed artillery cannons (alluding to the city's naval history and current presence) above a depiction of a football ball.

 In December 2019, the club unveiled the new branding for 2020 and moving forward.
 Matthew Wolff, who has designed a number of logos for soccer clubs around the world, was instrumental in working with Battery ownership to create a modern representation of Charleston's crest.
 The new logo featured crossed cannons on a black circle, with the iconic crescent shape, with Charleston emblazoned across the top and 1993, the year the club was established at the bottom.